-The Municipality is still very much committed and focused on the Small Town Regeneration, Agri-Park and RSEP/VPUU programmes.
-The Western Cape Department of Environmental Affairs have allocated an amount of R5million to the Municipality for projects that will see a bigger integration of communities with one another.
-We are extremely proud of our intergovernmental relationship with both national and provincial government as well as our international partnership with Essen Municipality in Belgium and will continue to foster and nurture this relationship to the benefit of our communities.
+The Municipality is still very much committed and focused on its LED Strategy, Small Town Regeneration, Agri-Park and RSEP/VPUU programmes.
+We are extremely proud of our Intergovernmental relationship with both National and Provincial Government as well as our International Partnership with Essen Municipality in Belgium and will continue to foster and nurture this relationship to the benefit of our communities.

-I want to thank the Council, the Speaker, executive members of my Mayoral Committee, Councillors, the Municipal Manager, directors and employees for their effort to make Witzenberg a better place for all and to fulfill its vision as set out in the IDP.
+I want to thank the Council, the Speaker, Executive Members of my Mayoral Committee, Councillors, the Municipal Manager, Directors and employees for their effort to make Witzenberg a better place for all and to fulfill its vision as set out in the IDP.
 I thank you.